bayangan1991/discord-key-bot/README.md

 WAIT_TIME=84600 # Time between claims in seconds
 ```

-I recommend use pipenv for virtualenv management.
+I use pipenv for virtualenv management.
 I have also provided the requirements.txt for compatibility.
 I do recommend using some sort of virtual environment though.

 ### Docker